ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

     "sub": "mblack"
 }
 ```

-Example response from `userinfo_endpoint`.
-Any of these claims may be used to map a user to a role in a workspace.
+*Example response from `userinfo_endpoint`.
+Any of these claims may be used to map a user to a role in a workspace.*

+Within the security UI the claim and its returned value can be mapped to a role within a Workspace.

 ![Mapping the ni_employee claim to a workspace](claim-mapping.png)
 *Mapping the `ni_employee` claim to a workspace*

-If a claim returns an array of values any one of these values can be supplied in the **Value** field to create a mapping.
+If a claim returns an array of values any one of these array members can be supplied in the **Value** field to create a mapping.

+### Refreshing user claims
+If a claim for a user changes and that claim is used to drive a role mapping for a workspace, the user must logout and log back in before the new claim is received and the role assigned to the user changed.

 ## Troubleshooting Failed Authentication
 Due to the amount of configuration required by both the provider and SystemLink its can be challenging to enable the entire OpenID Connect flow.
 The following sources can be used to troubleshoot a failed connection.